cristianossd/codingdrops-blog/_posts/2023-05-18-do-not-lose-friends-because-of-code-reviews.md

 * Reserve the appropriate time to review;
 * Provide constructive and actionable comments in the code;
 * Prefer team consistency over personal.
 The remaining codebase must stay consistent;
 * Avoid long discussions in the code review.
-Rely on addressing them offline (Slack);
+Rely on addressing them offline (Slack, Teams, etc);
 * Share positive feedback.
 Good work recognition is always welcome;
 * Evaluate the approach and implementation design before style;
 * "Oh, but I have a lot of work to do"...
 Please, don't be a bottleneck.
 Prioritize unblocking your teammates by reviewing over implementing your code;